Weyl's law for singular Riemannian manifolds: Slowly varying volumes

 Hence, Assumption~\ref{a:singularity} is verified and we can apply Theorem \ref{t:weylexact} to $(\M,g)$. \end{proof}

-\begin{rmk} The Laplace-Beltrami operator of the structure built in the proof of Theorem \ref{t:converse}, with domain $C^\infty_c(N\setminus S)$, is essentially self-adjoint in $L^2(N,d\mu_g)$.
+\begin{rmk} The Laplace-Beltrami operator of the structure built in the proof of Theorem \ref{t:converse}, with domain $C^\infty_c(\KK\setminus S)$, is essentially self-adjoint in $L^2(\KK,d\mu_g)$.
 Indeed, $\Delta \distmb = (n-1)f' /f$, and as a consequence of the curvature estimates obtained above one has

-for small $\delta$, where $^\prime$ denotes the derivative with respect to $\nabla\delta$.
+for small $\delta$, where $^\prime$ denotes the derivative in the direction of $\nabla\delta$.
 This estimate allows to apply the essential-self adjointness criterion of \cite{QC}, combined with the improvement of the constant obtained in \cite{Nenciu}.
 We omit the details. \end{rmk}